If the first Week 1 question is what True Men Rising means, the second is what keeps a man from rising at all.

 This is where image management often starts.

 You're not always telling outright lies.
 Sometimes you're trimming.
 Your wife asks if you're okay, and you say you're "just tired".
-A friend asks how you are doing, and you say "busy".
+A friend asks how you're doing, and you say "busy".
 A brother asks if anything is weighing on you, and you give him the polished summary.

 You leave out the part that would change the conversation.